Government of Nevada: Local government

+City hall of Henderson, the second largest city in Nevada.

 Incorporated towns in Nevada, known as cities, are given the authority to legislate anything not prohibited by law.
 A recent movement has begun to permit home rule in incorporated Nevada cities to give them more flexibility and fewer restrictions from the legislature.

 Unincorporated towns are settlements eminently governed by the county in which they are located, but who, by local referendum or by the act of the county commission, can form limited local governments in the form of a Town Advisory Board (TAB)/Citizens Advisory Council (CAC), or a Town Board.

 Town Advisory Boards and Citizens Advisory Councils are formed purely by act of the county commission.
 Consisting of three to five members, these elected boards form a purely advisory role, and in no way diminish the responsibilities of the county commission that creates them.
 Members of advisory councils and boards are elected to two-year terms, and serve without compensation.
 The councils and boards, themselves, are provided no revenue, and oversee no budget.

 Town Boards are limited local governments created by either the local county commission, or by referendum.
 The board consists of five members elected to four-year terms.
 Half the board is required to be up for election in each election.
 The board elects from within its ranks a town chairperson and town clerk.
 While more powerful than Town Advisory Boards and Citizens Advisory Councils, they also serve a largely advisory role, with their funding provided by their local county commission.
 The local county commission has the power to put before residents of the town a vote on whether to keep or dissolve a town board at any general election.
 Town boards have the ability to appoint a town manager if they choose to do so.